hadleyd2/group_09-1/README.md

 ### Dashboard Usage

+There are two ways to view the dashboard.

+1. Click on [this link](https://dan-final.herokuapp.com/) to run the deployed dashboard on [heroku](https://www.heroku.com/).

+1. Run the dashboard locally by taking the following steps:

   - Clone this repository locally

   - From the main repo directory in Terminal, run the dashboard by entering the command: `Rscript app.R`